mathew-sudo/Bug-hunt/README.md

-Bug hunt malti tool needs devoloping lots fill free to add
+Bug hunt malti tool needs devoloping lots fill free to add if you can.